-provided this Answer sheet is in Prospectus. dummy sample of the (blue/black) strictly as directed on the Answer Sheet. quality ball pen Use good Do not fold or put any stray mark, nor do any rough work on the Answer Sheet.
-Fill in the Roll No, Question Booklet No. and Booklet Code printed on front page of the Question Booklet in the proper blocks as directed on the Answer Sheet.
+dummy sample of the Answer sheet is provided in this Prospectus. pen(blue/black)strictly as good quality ball directed Sheet on the Answer Do not fold stray mark, nor do any rough or put any work on the Answer Fill in the Roll No, Question Booklet No. and Booklet Code printed on front page of the Question Booklet in the proper blocks as directed on the Answer Sheet.